SANTIAGO, Chile (AP) — Chilean workers are staging a strike at the world's biggest copper mine.

-The strike at the Escondida mine began Wednesday morning over demands for an annual bonus payment and improved working conditions.
+The stoppage by some 2,500 workers at the Escondida mine began Thursday over demands for a bonus payment, a salary hike and other benefits.

 Chile is the world's top copper producing country.
-Escondida, which is located in the Atacama desert, produced 1.1 million metric tons of copper last year.
+Escondida is located in the Atacama desert and produces about 1.2 million metric tons of copper each year.

-Escondida's union staged a two-week work stoppage in 2011 that severely hit production.
+Escondida's union staged a 26-day stoppage in 2006 that severely hit output and pushed up prices of copper.